bugout-dev/brood/README.md

 ```

 ### Team management
-After creating the users, it is possible to group them into teams.
+After creating the users, you'll be able to group them into teams.
 To do so you'll need to create the group and invite other users.
-The users will receive the invitation that they'll be able to accept or revoke.
+The users will receive an invitation that they'll be able to accept or revoke.
 For example, to send an invitation make a POST `/groups/{group_id}/invites/send` request with
 - group_id (uuid): Group ID
 - email (string, null): User email